Kesha123/wolt-internship-backend/README.md

 pytest tests/tests/test_api_health.py
 ```

-If you'd like to tetst a particular method, you can specify it like this
+If you'd like to test a particular method, you can specify it like this
 ```
 pytest tests/test_calculator.py::test_small_order_surcharge
 ```